catiffles/tournament-planner/README.md

 A database schema that stores game matches and python code to determine the winners of various games.

 ###Contents
--tournament.py: Python code that uses the database to run a Swiss Pairing tournament -tournament.sql: SQL file that defines the parameters of the database -tournament_test.py: Test conditions provided by Udacity to test tournament.py
+- tournament.py: Python code that uses the database to run a Swiss Pairing tournament
+- tournament.sql: SQL file that defines the parameters of the database
+- tournament_test.py: Test conditions provided by Udacity to test tournament.py

 ###How to run
 - Clone this repo